asr319/ScoutOS/docs/index.md

 It now ships with a basic AI chat page for testing backend integrations.

 The backend also features an AI API that records prompts and responses in a local SQLite database.
+Additional endpoints let you store categorized notes for the assistant and fetch them later by topic.

 For step‑by‑step installation and server instructions, see the [project README](../README.md).